JustinLex/pythonricing/README.md

 #Python Ricing
 A little experiment with high speed python microservices, based on FastAPI's architecture.

-Using uvicorn as a high speed HTTP server using Linux uvloop and ASGI.
+Using uvicorn as a high speed HTTP server using uvloop and ASGI.

 Using Starlette as a high speed ASGI framework